 Kora and Peter both stiffened.

 [Thought so.
-He’s an ancient entity—he’s incarnated throughout the eons as god and demon, trickster and sage.
-You know him as your dead dog—] he met Peter’s eyes, [—and you as your velociraptor mount.] then Kora’s.
-[But now, he’s reincarnated into something else entirely.]
+He’s an ancient entity.
+He’s incarnated throughout the eons as god and demon, trickster and sage.
+You know him as your dead dog—] he met Peter’s eyes, [—and as your velociraptor mount.] then Kora’s.
+[But now, he’s reincarnated into something else.]

 Peter’s eyes flickered with disbelief.
 [The Bite Mobile?]